mukaiizawa/Paren/man/man3/chunk.md

 # NAME
-group-by - grouping the list into sublists by function return value.
+chunk - grouping the list into sublists by function return value.

 # SYNOPSIS